Ulshaw

-Ulshaw Bridge is a hamlet on the River Ure, near to Middleham, in North Yorkshire, England.
-The hamlet derives its name partly from the Medieval stone bridge which spans the River Ure to the immediate south of the hamlet.
+Ulshaw is a hamlet on the River Ure, in the civil parish of Thornton Steward, in North Yorkshire, England, near to Middleham.
+The hamlet was historically in the North Riding of Yorkshire.
+It was historically also referred to as Ulshaw Bridge, but in modern usage that name is generally reserved for the medieval stone bridge which spans the River Ure to the immediate south of the hamlet.
 Ulshaw Bridge is 2.5 mi west of Thornton Steward, and 1.25 mi east of Middleham.